 The Company calculates net loss per common share in accordance with ASC 260 "Earnings Per Share" ("ASC 260").
 Basic and diluted net loss per common share was determined by dividing net loss applicable to common stockholders by the weighted average number of common shares outstanding during the period.
-The Company's potentially dilutive shares, which include outstanding common stock options, restricted stock, restricted stock units, convertible preferred stock, make-whole dividend payments of common stock on convertible preferred stock and common stock warrants, have not been included in the computation of diluted net loss per share for all periods as the result would be anti-dilutive.
-Such excluded shares are summarized as follows:
+The Company's potentially dilutive shares, which include outstanding common stock options, restricted stock, restricted stock units, convertible preferred stock, and common stock warrants, have not been included in the computation of diluted net loss per share for all periods as the result would be anti-dilutive.

-September 30, September 30,
+June 30, 2009 June 30, 2010

-2008 2009

-Stock options 2,743,963 3,538,933
+Stock options 3,558,933 3,187,291

-Restricted stock and restricted stock units 141,700
+Restricted stock and restricted stock units 141,700 75,515

-Convertible preferred stock 870,980 870,980
+Convertible preferred stock 870,980 516,228

-Common stock warrants 3,809,272 7,044,363
+Common stock warrants 3,808,841 5,843,597

-Total shares excluded from calculation 7,424,215 11,595,976
+Total shares excluded from calculation 8,380,454 9,622,631

-Other Comprehensive Loss
+Comprehensive Income (Loss)

-In accordance with ASC 220, "Reporting Comprehensive Income" ("ASC 220") all components of comprehensive income (loss), including net income (loss), are reported in the financial statements in the period in which they are recognized.
-Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments and changes in the fair value of available-for-sale securities, are reported, net of any related tax effect, to arrive at comprehensive income (loss).
+In accordance with ASC 220, "Comprehensive Income" ("ASC 220") all components of comprehensive income (loss), including net income (loss), are reported in the financial statements in the period in which they are recognized.
+Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non owner sources.
+Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments, are reported, net of any related tax effect, to arrive at comprehensive income (loss).
+No taxes were recorded on these items.